backengineering/POC-ExFlushTb/README.md

 # POC-ExFlushTb
 A POC for monitoring Tb.
+This code is not neat, it's just a POC.

 ![image](https://github.com/backengineering/POC-ExFlushTb/assets/13917777/969792a5-7c6d-4e43-afba-71b56eabd5bc)